-10: Major Prof essor

-From: Director of Graduate Studies in n English

-Date:

-Subject: Satisfactor y Progress Report fo or STUDENT NAME (ID N IUMBER)

-Date of Ph.D.
-Progra Date of 1 st Doctoral Date of 1 st Dissertati Course: xxx xxx xxx

-satisfactory progress policy, each major p dissertation process s toward the co professor is ask once the studen mpletion of the Ph.l ed to review a stude nt has passed the wr or not the student named all D. in English.
-In accordance on 's progress through the vitten and oral comprehensive hapters, and the scheduling e with the departmental arious stages of the we exams: the writing of

-The student passed exams on and has no ot yet completed a prospect us

-The prospec tus has been su bmitted and approve ed.

-The student has submitted drafts ofchapter r(s) of a total of chapte rs planned.

-ation defense for

-· ted work for se · ,

-contact with me for ' ,

-king draft of a dissertation of chapter.
+10: Major Prof essor From: Director of Graduate Studies in n English Date: Subject: Satisfactor y Progress Report fo or STUDENT NAME (ID N UMBER) Date of Ph.D.
+Progra Date of 1 st Doctoral Date of 1 st Dissertati Course: xxx xxx xxx satisfactory progress policy, each major p dissertation process s toward the co rofessor is ask once the studen mpletion of the Ph. ed to review a stude nt has passed the wr or not the student named ab D. in English.
+In accordance ent's progress through the ve itten and oral comprehensive hapters, and the scheduling e with the departmental arious stages of the re exams: the writing of The student passed exams on and has no ot yet completed a prospect us The prospec tus has been su bmitted and approve ed.
+The student has submitted drafts ofchapte r(s) of a total of chapter rs planned. ation defense for · ted work for se · , contact with me fo • king draft of a dissertation of hapter. - Comments: $\overline{\mathrm{Ma}}$ ajor Professor Date -

-•

-Comments:

-Ma ajor Professor Date -